 - Use a password without any special characters or punctuation.
-Some models do not support special characters.
+Some older modules have difficulty with special characters, currently the Series 4 and X-600M modules accept most special characters.
 Retype the password to ensure it is correctly entered.

 Check the system log file at: <DEVICE'S IPADDRESS>/syslog.txt (on units that support this feature).
 When a problem is encountered sending an email, it will be noted in the system log.
 Common errors are:

 - "Failed DNS Lookup" -- Unit was unable to use the entered DNS server to find the SMTP server.
 Try entering '220.127.116.11' or '18.104.22.168' in one of the available DNS fields on the Network or Email tab.
 22.214.171.124 and 126.96.36.199 are free DNS servers provided by Google.
 Also ensure that the 'Gateway' setting on the Network tab is correct.
 If DNS problems persist, it can be useful to put the IP address of the mail server in the SMTP field.
 Remember to power cycle the device if network settings are changed.